 The Wave thermostat includes a 2 year guarantee if retrofitted to a boiler you already have in your home.
 However, if you’re installing a new boiler at the same time as the thermostat it will be covered by the same guarantee period as the boiler.
 In the case of Worcester Bosch this can be up to 10 years.

 So is there a winner?

 It should go without saying at this point but if you do not have a Worcester Bosch boiler, Nest is the winner by default!

 However, assuming you either are or are planning to become the owner of a Worcester Bosch boiler, there are several areas where the Wave still loses out to Nest in the smart thermostat competition.
 Both offer excellent scheduling controls and app functionality that will enable to take back control of your heating and save money.
 The Worcester Wave is the first generation of thermostat from Worcester Bosch while the Nest we’ve compared it to is a 3rd generation model.
 Perhaps Worcester can be forgiven for lacking some of the more advanced technology.

 Specifically, Nest has a few features that Wave doesn’t such as multi-zone functionality, completely wireless installation and the ability to learn your heating habits without programming.

-It’s also worth noting that as of August 2017 Nest have released the Nest Thermostat E. This new thermostat has been manufactured to be sold as an ‘entry level’ alternative to the 3rd Gen model with a significantly lower price tag.
+It’s also worth noting that as of October 2018 Nest have released the Nest Thermostat E. This new thermostat has been manufactured to be sold as an ‘entry level’ alternative to the 3rd Gen model with a significantly lower price tag.
 A key difference is the visual design of the Nest E which is far more subtle so it will blend in with your home’s decor more seamlessly.
 However, there are also a couple of areas of functionality which will also differ from its predecessor.
-Read more about the Nest Thermostat E from Google.
+Read more about the Nest Thermostat E.

 Buy Your Smart Thermostat Today!